tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/language-support.md

   - "zh-tw"
 ---
 # Language analyzers (Azure Search Service REST API)
-  Are you new to search technologies and custom analyzers in particular?
-[Learn how custom analyzers add value to search applications](https://azure.microsoft.com/blog/language-support-in-azure-search).

-## Introduction
- Searchable fields undergo analysis that most frequently involves word-breaking, text normalization, and filtering out terms.
+A *language analyzer* is a specific component of search technology that breaks text into elements, filters out non-essential words, and reduces words to root forms for more efficient tokenization.
+You can specify which analyzer to use on a field-by-field basis.

 By default, searchable fields in Azure Search are analyzed with the [Apache Lucene Standard analyzer (standard lucene)](http://lucene.apache.org/core/4_9_0/analyzers-common/index.html) which breaks text into elements following the ["Unicode Text Segmentation"](http://unicode.org/reports/tr29/) rules.
 Additionally, the standard analyzer converts all characters to their lower case form.
 Both indexed documents and search terms go through the analysis during indexing and query processing.

 Azure Search supports a variety of languages.
 There are text analyzers for each supported language that account for characteristics of that language.
 Azure Search offers two types of language analyzers:

 -   35 analyzers backed by Lucene.